Movers and SHAKERS

 THC is a restricted chemical in athletic competition for sports leagues and federations that have signed on to the World Anti-Doping Code.
-The Code sometimes referred to as WADA, is a document aimed to define what is and is not permitted for athlete use for the protection of the validity of the sports that have signed it.
-And for the health of the athletes.
+The Code, sometimes referred to as WADA, is a document aimed to define what is and is not permitted for athlete use for the protection of the validity of the sports that have signed it — and for the health of the athletes.
 Consistency among sports organizations across the globe has been the WADA objective since being founded in 1999.

 Organizations at Odds with WADA

-Just as the legitimacy and safety of cannabis products have produced state laws at odds with the overriding federal government, so too does the athletic commissions of some states that, in defiance, have removed their marijuana THC prohibitions in many sports.
+Just as the legitimacy and safety of cannabis products have produced state laws at odds with the overriding federal government, so too do the athletic commissions of some states that, in defiance, have removed their marijuana THC prohibitions in many sports.

-The Nevada Athletic Commission (NAC) unanimously agreed on Wednesday (July 7) to change their policy and amend its anti-doping rules by removing the threat of suspension over cannabis use or possession for boxers.
+The Nevada Athletic Commission (NAC) unanimously agreed on Wednesday (July 7) to change its policy and amend its anti-doping rules by removing the threat of suspension over cannabis use or possession for boxers.
 There are no longer any penalties threatening the athletes.
 Fighters would still be barred from the ring if they demonstrate intoxication.
-Ring sports in Nevada, boxing and mixed martial arts (MMA), are revered as was pointed out by the Commission Chair Stephen Cloobeck, “I think being the gold standard with regard to combat sports—both [Mixed Martial Arts] and boxing—being a world-class destination, and having our state show the leadership and the fortitude in light of some of the recently circumstances we’ve all seen on television, we should be always at the forefront of these issues,” Cloobeck said at Wednesday’s meeting.
-Drug tests for marijuana will still continue fro the next six months for “data collection purposes.”
+Ring sports in Nevada, boxing and mixed martial arts (MMA), are revered as first-class, this was pointed out by the Commission Chair Stephen Cloobeck, “I think being the gold standard with regard to combat sports—both [Mixed Martial Arts] and boxing—being a world-class destination, and having our state show the leadership and the fortitude in light of some of the recent circumstances we’ve all seen on television, we should be always at the forefront of these issues,” Cloobeck said at Wednesday’s meeting.
+Drug tests for marijuana will still continue for the next six months for “data collection purposes.”

 U.S. Rep. Dina Titus (D-NV) praised the commission’s action on Wednesday.

 In May of 2021, The Florida State Boxing Commission stopped testing fighters for marijuana.
-At the time, Bob Bennett, the executive director of the Florida NAC said, “Marijuana is considered to be a substance of abuse and not a performance enhancing drug.”
+At the time, Bob Bennett, the executive director of the Florida NAC said, “Marijuana is considered to be a substance of abuse and not a performance-enhancing drug.”
 He explained, “I think our goal is to test for performance-enhancing drugs in an effort to ensure there’s a level playing field.”

 In January the USADA and UFC announced they would no longer punish ring sports athletes with positive marijuana tests.
-It’s important to note that the UFC is not a signatory of WADA so the restrictions are not the same as athletes that are being ranked for competitions including the International Olympics.
+It’s important to note that the UFC is not a signatory of WADA so the restrictions are not the same as athletes that are being ranked for international competitions including the Olympics.

 As part of a collective bargaining contract, the NFL’s policy related to cannabis changed in 2020.
 Under the policy, NFL players will not face the risk of suspension from games over positive tests for any drug.
 Marijuana, of course, falls within that umbrella of protection.